Location and thermal evolution of the pseudogap due to spin fluctuations: Introduction

 Another issue is the location of the pseudogap phase.
 At a first glance, it should exist at a finite $T$ as long as spin correlation length is large, even if the ground state is not magnetically ordered.
 However, extensive quantum Monte-Carlo studies of fermion-boson models with a paramagnetic ground state found no evidence for the pseudogap~\cite{BergMC2, BergMC3}.
 Recent numerical studies of the Hubbard model at a finite doping also argued that pseudogap phase at a finite $T$ exists only in the range of dopings where the ground state possesses some magnetic order~\cite{Simkovic2022}.

 The goal of this work is to resolve these issues.
-For this we adopt the computational technique known as eikonal approach, which allows one to sum up thermal contributions to the fermionic Green's function up to an infinite order.
-This technique has been applied to analyze how the pseudogap survives when long-range magnetic order gets destroyed by thermal fluctuations~\cite{Sedrakyan2010,Ye2019pg}, and how thermal fluctuations lead to pseudogap formation when one departs from a metal~\cite{Schmalian1998,Sadovskii1999,Schmalian1999}, These last studies, however, used the magnetic correlation length $\xi$ as an input parameter.
+For this we adopt the computational technique known as the eikonal approach, which allows one to sum up thermal contributions to the fermionic Green's function up to an infinite order.
+To the best of our knowledge, the eikonal approach has been first applied in the solid state context in the study of one-dimensional (1D) systems with charge density wave (CDW) fluctuations~\cite{Sadovskii1974,*Sadovskii1974b,*Sadovskii1979,*[{For a detailed discussion of the formalism, see }]SadovskiiBook} (see also Refs.~\cite{McKenzie1996}).
+In the context of SDW fluctuations, the technique has been applied to analyze how the pseudogap survives when long-range magnetic order gets destroyed by thermal fluctuations~\cite{Sedrakyan2010,Ye2019pg}, and how thermal fluctuations lead to pseudogap formation when one departs from a metal~\cite{Schmalian1998,Sadovskii1999,Schmalian1999, *Sadovskii_extra,*Sadovskii_extra_1,Sadovskii_review}.
+These last studies, however, used the magnetic correlation length $\xi$ as an input parameter.
 Below we extend the eikonal approach to spin polarization in the paramagnetic phase, from which we extract the temperature dependent correlation length $\xi (T)$.
 We show that the pseudogap behavior does develop above $T_N$, and the pseudogap scale $\Delta_{\rm pg}$, extracted from the full Green's function, is comparable to the $\tDpg \propto (T \log \xi)^{1/2}$, where $\xi = \xi (T)$ is the fully dressed correlation length.
 In a sizable range of $T$ above $T_N$, this $\xi(T)$ is, to a good accuracy, exponential in $1/T$, such that $\Delta_{\rm pg}$ is nearly independent on $T$.
 This is consistent with Ref.~\cite{Schafer2021}.
 We further show that when the ground state is non magnetically ordered, the pseudogap does not develop due to non-exponential, but still strong temperature variation of the full $\xi (T)$, which keeps the system in a weak coupling regime.